braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 {% tabs local %}
 {% tab Canvas Entry Properties %}

-The `canvas_entry_properties` are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
+The `canvas_entry_properties` are configured in the Entry Schedule step of creating a Canvas and indicate the trigger that enters a user into a Canvas.
 These properties can also access the properties of entry payloads in API-triggered Canvases.
-Note that the `canvas_entry_properties` object has a maximum size limit of 50 KB.
+Note that the `canvas_entry_properties` object has a maximum size of 50 KB.

 For Canvas Flow, entry properties can be used in Liquid in any Message step.
 Use the following Liquid when referencing these entry properties: {% raw %} ``canvas_entry_properties${property_name}`` {% endraw %}.
 Events must be custom events or purchase events to be used this way.